Animal field guide

 - Why reproduction matters: offspring turn the principle from a single animal's trick into a continuing life pattern.

-Habitat: Rivers, ocean routes, beaches, tides, and migration corridors matter because the body is built around return.
+Habitat: Native range keys: north_pacific.
+Rivers, ocean routes, beaches, tides, and migration corridors matter because the body is built around return.
 Sockeye Salmon makes Red Return Instinct real because place is not scenery; it is the map.

-Native range: Rivers, ocean routes, beaches, tides, and migration corridors matter because the body is built around return.
+Native range: Native range keys: north_pacific.
+Rivers, ocean routes, beaches, tides, and migration corridors matter because the body is built around return.
 Sockeye Salmon makes Red Return Instinct real because place is not scenery; it is the map.

 To find Sockeye Salmon in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside rivers, ocean routes, beaches, tides, and migration corridors matter because the body is built around return.
+You usually do better by working one good piece of habitat inside native range keys: north_pacific.
+Rivers, ocean routes, beaches, tides, and migration corridors matter because the body is built around return.
 Sockeye Salmon makes Red Return Instinct real because place is not scenery; it is the map. than by covering too much ground.

 - Quiet marsh edges, reedbeds, river bends, or shallow wetland margins